NorthwoodsSoftware/gojs-react/IMPLEMENTATION.md

 #### shouldComponentUpdate
 The shouldComponentUpdate method is used to perform comparisons between the props passed in to the component.
 This is also where one can check the skipsDiagramUpdate prop to prevent known updates.
+Because GoJS Palettes are read-only by default, the skipsDiagramUpdate check is not present on ReactPalette.

 ```ts
 /**